chisumo2016/ecommerce-project/Project-Setup.md

                     <GuestLayout title="Sign in to your account" @submit="login">

             2 SECOND OPTION  (GUEST LAYOUT )
+                In GuestLayout we have three views
                 Is more generic
-                To use the Guest layout and add the form to each component
+                To use the Guest layout and add the form to each component Attach thee GuestLaypout to each

+        CREATE EMPTY LAYOOUT FOR AUTHORIZED USERSS
+            Copy and Paste GuestLayout and call AppLayout Used when we try to open th dashboard page Side bar nnavigation
+                    Header
+                    Footer
+            Inject the router-view in AppLayout.vue , wee will have nested view in AppLayout.vue In ther router/index.js we are going to define parent root and children root Child root will bee appended to parent root http://localhost:5173/app/dashboard